-- Keep a large block of ice in the freezer to keep it cold longer
+- Keep a large block of ice in the freezer to keep it cold longer.

-- Avoid opening refrigerator and freezer doors to keep food cold longer
+- Avoid opening refrigerator and freezer doors to keep food cold longer.

 Avoid Delays Getting Your Power Restored

 - Turn off all appliances, machinery and equipment in use when the power goes out, (including the furnace/air conditioner) except for one light.
 When this light comes on, it will be your signal power has been restored.
-Turning off everything else will help protect your appliances against changes in voltage that may happen if a circuit overloads when power is restored.
+Turning off everything else helps protect your appliances against changes in voltage that may happen if a circuit overloads when power is restored.

 Rotational outages generally last about two hours, depending on circumstances.